Frank Tripucka

-Francis Joseph Tripucka (December 8, 1927 - September 12, 2013) was an American professional football quarterback who played for 15 seasons.
+Francis Joseph Tripucka (December 8, 1927 - September 12, 2013) was an American professional football player who was a quarterback for 15 seasons.
 He spent four seasons in the National Football League (NFL), eight in the Canadian Football League (CFL), and four in American Football League (AFL).
+He played college football for the Notre Dame Fighting Irish.

 Tripucka achieved his greatest success as the inaugural quarterback of the AFL's Denver Broncos from 1960 to 1963.
-During Denver's inaugural year, Tripucka became the first NFL / AFL quarterback to throw for 3,000 yards in a season.
-He also received All-Star honors after leading the league in receiving yards in 1962.
+During Denver's inaugural year, Tripucka became the first NFL / AFL quarterback to throw for 3,000 yards in a season, and received All-Star honors in 1962 after again leading the league in passing.
 Tripucka was inducted to the Broncos Ring of Fame in 1986.

 College career

-The 6–2, 172-pound Tripucka was a three-time letter-winner at Notre Dame.
+The 6'2, 172-pound Tripucka was a three-time letter-winner at the University of Notre Dame.
 His first two seasons, he played backup quarterback to Heisman Trophy winner Johnny Lujack on unbeaten Notre Dame squads in 1946 and 1947.
 As a freshman backup in 1945, he completed his only pass for 19 yards, and carried twice for eight yards.
 In 1946, as a sophomore, he hit one of his five throws for 19 yards in relief on the national championship squad.
 He took approximately 1/4 of Frank Leahy's 1947 squad's pass attempts, connecting on 25 of 44 throws for 422 yards, three TDs, and one interception and a remarkable passer rating of 155.3, and helping the Irish to a second consecutive national championship.
 With Lujack's graduation, Tripucka became the undisputed starter his senior year.
 He completed 53 of 91 for 660 yards and a school-record 11 touchdowns, en route to a 9-0-1 record and the Irish's 3rd consecutive season without a loss.
 A tie against USC in the final game bumped them down to No. 2 behind undefeated Michigan.
 He played in the college All-Star Game that year.